dlabare/notify_me/README.md

 It will fire off an email after completion so you can rest easy that something occurred.

+## Why?

+Well, that's up to you.
+Personally I have used it to make sure that certain critical cron tasks are running with success, and should they ever fail I want to know immediately with an explanation of why.

 ## Configuration

-You'll can configure some initial settings.
-You have access to:
+You can configure some initial settings.
+You have access to the global settings:

-    NotifyMe::Config.recipients = ['whoshouldgetit@test.com','orothers@test.com']
+    NotifyMe::Config.recipients = ['whoshouldgetit@test.com','others@test.com']
     NotifyMe::Config.from = 'MySite@mysite.com'

 Alternatively, you can override these when calling NotifyMe.after: